 Experiment and take risks to become more fluent in English

-Just recently, a learner of mine asked me how he could improve his speaking.
+Just recently, one of my students asked me how he could improve his speaking.
 In typical blunt fashion, I responded: “You need to take risks to become more fluent in English”.

-HOW IMPORTANT IS IT TO RISKS TO BECOME MORE FLUENT IN ENGLISH?
+HOW IMPORTANT IS IT TO take RISKS TO BECOME MORE FLUENT IN ENGLISH?

 As American linguist, H. Douglas Brown, put it in his book, Principles of Language Learning and Teaching (2006:160):